Aeronique/O5-Tunnel-Vision/README.md

 - Don't ignore the small details - encoding choices matter
 - Build incrementally - get the handshake working before tackling file transfer
 - Test against the actual target frequently
+- Use AI to help guide your searches or to help refine your scripts when you hit a wall

 The complete working client script shows that with patience and careful analysis, even complex protocols can be reverse engineered and rebuilt.